-Geography department regularly hosts scholars from around the world every semester.
-These events are open to the general public and all students are encouraged to attend these talks and seminars to gain invaluable information regarding the cutting edge studies ongoing in the field of Geography.
-All events are held at 3 p.m. and in room 2119 Wood Hall (Unless stated otherwise).
+The department of Geography at Western Michigan University regularly hosts scholars from around the world to exhibit their most recent research and findings.
+These events are open to the general public and all students are encouraged to attend these unique seminars to gain invaluable information regarding the cutting edge studies ongoing in the field of Geography and related disciplines.
+All events are held at 3 p.m. and in 2119 Wood Hall (Unless stated otherwise).

 - Thus Can [a] Man Accustom Himself to Sleep on the Edge of a Precipice.